DamianMorozov/OpenTgResearcher/README.md

 # OpenTgResearcher - tool for analyzing Telegram chats and downloading their content

 ## Product assignment
-Telegram's open researcher and search engine:
+- Open Telegram explorer and search engine
-- Download the chat media files to your disk
+- Download media files from chats to your disk
-- Download chat messages to local storage
+- Save chat messages to local storage
-- View expanded information about chat participants
+- View extended information about chat participants
 - View chat statistics
-- OSINT tool
+- Use as an OSINT tool
-- Parser tool
+- Use as a parser tool

 ## Official site
 ### <div align="center"><b><a href="https://opentgresearcher.online">opentgresearcher.online</a></b></div>